11 RD-Approved Tricks To Get Rid Of Bloat

 - Olive oil contains powerful antioxidants and heart-healthy monounsaturated fats.

-- Salmon, mackerel, and sardines are packed with omega-3 fatty acids, which have also been studied extensively for their anti-inflammatory benefit.
-For example, consuming adequate levels of omega-3 and supplementation with fish oil has been associated with reduced levels of cortisol, everyone’s favorite stress hormone, which has a mean tendency to encourage belly fat.
+- Salmon, mackerel, and sardines are packed with omega-3 fatty acids, which have also been studied extensively for their anti-inflammatory benefits.
+For example, consuming adequate levels of omega-3 and supplementation with fish oil has been associated with reduced levels of cortisol12, everyone’s favorite stress hormone, which has a mean tendency to encourage belly fat.

 - Turmeric has been used for thousands of years to treat a variety of ailments.
-The curcumin is the active component shown to have such powerful anti-inflammatory effects.
+The curcumin in it is the active component shown to have such powerful benefits13.